elmahio/documentation/docs/using-the-rest-api.md

 ### Fixing a message

 When you have fixed a bug in your code, it's a good idea to mark any instances of this error in elmah.io as fixed.
-This gives a better overview of what to fix and ensure that you are notified if the error happens again.
+This gives a better overview of what to fix and ensures that you are notified if the error happens again.

 To mark a message as fixed, use the `_fix` endpoint like this: